isc-projects/bind9/doc/arm/reference.rst

 ``masterfile-format``
    Specifies the file format of zone files (see :ref:`zonefile_format`).
-   The default value is ``text``, which is the standard textual representation, except for slave zones, in which the default value is ``raw``.
+   The default value is ``text``, which is the standard textual representation, except for secondary zones, in which the default value is ``raw``.
 Files in other formats than ``text`` are typically expected to be generated by the ``named-compilezone`` tool, or dumped by ``named``.